n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 The zero-width joiner is primarily used to prevent the formation of a conjunct from a "_consonant_,Halant,_consonant_" sequence.
-The sequence "_consonant_,Halant,ZWJ,_consonant_" blocks the formation of a conjunct between the two ligatures.
+The sequence "_consonant_,Halant,ZWJ,_consonant_" blocks the formation of a conjunct between the two consonants.

 Note, however, that the "_consonant_,Halant" subsequence in the above example may still trigger a half-forms feature.
 To prevent the